z4gon/portfolio/data/blog-posts/unity-profiler-optimize-fps-urp-low-end-mobile.md

 ## Target Frame Rate

-- These is a part of the frame that is still taking long, but it doesn't seem to be anything causing it.
+- A portion of the frame is still taking long, but there doesn't seem to be anything in particular causing it.
+- Profiling the GPU is not available for this device, so that is not of much help.

+![Picture](/images/blog/unity-profiler-optimize-fps-urp-low-end-mobile/6.jpg)

 - We can try setting the target frame rate to test if the engine can actually achieve the desired fps.

-![Picture](/images/blog/unity-profiler-optimize-fps-urp-low-end-mobile/6.jpg)

 ```cs
 private const int TARGET_FRAME_RATE = 60;